hackerb9/vt340test/emulators/fonts/vwsvtfont/README.md

 **DECCOLM**: DEC Private Mode 3 sets the column mode.
 When set low with `Esc [ ?
 3 l`, the terminal is set to 80-column mode.
 When set high with `Esc [ ?
 3 h`, 132-column mode.
-Note that if DECDHL or DECDHL is also set, the effective number of columns is 66.
+Note that if DECDHL or DECDWL is also set, the effective number of columns is 66.

 ### Character encoding

-The encodings used are Latin-1 and "dectech" (for math and box drawing glyphs).
+The encodings used are Latin-1 and "dectech" (for mathematics and box drawing glyphs).
 Both encoding use 8-bit characters (>128) and are thus incompatible with Unicode.
 You'll need to set your shell's encoding to Latin-1 to have them display correctly — e.g., `export LANG=en_US.iso8859-1`.
 Not all systems include Latin-1 support by default.
 For example, on Debian GNU/Linux, you'll need to uncomment the line that says `en_US.ISO-8859-1` in the file /etc/locale.gen and then run `locale-gen`.

-Note that the "dectech" fonts include the DEC Special Graphics font in GL (7-bit ASCII) and the DEC Technical Character Set in GR ("high ASCII").
+Note that the "dectech" fonts include both the DEC Special Graphics font ("Gfx") in GL (7-bit ASCII) and the DEC Technical Character Set ("TCS") in GR ("high ASCII").

 <img alt="An example of the double-high, double-wide DEC Technical Character Set in the VWSVT font" src="README.md.d/dectech38.png" width=80%>

 <details><summary>How one could use this encoding on a VT340</summary>

-If one wanted to set up a terminal to use the same character encoding as this font it could be configured like so:
+If one wanted to set up a terminal to use the same character encoding as the VWSVT typeface presumes, it could be configured like so:

 | Set assignments       | Escape sequence |
 |-----------------------|-----------------|